 National Petroleum Council

-The NPC is chartered by the Secretary of Energy, under the provisions of the Federal Advisory Committee Act of 1972.
-The Council membership of approximately 200 persons is selected and appointed by the Secretary of Energy.
-Individual members serve without compensation as representatives of their industry or associated interests as a whole, not as representatives of their particular companies or affiliations.
+The NPC is chartered by the Secretary of Energy under the provisions of the Federal Advisory Committee Act of 1972.
+The Council membership of approximately 200 persons is selected and appointed by the Secretary of Energy (see “Council membership”).
+Individual members serve without compensation as representatives of their industry or associated interests as a whole.

 In selecting the membership, special attention is given by the Secretary to assure a well-balanced representation from all segments of the oil and gas industries, all sections of the country, and from large and small companies.
 The Council also has members with interests outside of oil or gas operations, including representatives from academic, financial, research, Native American, and public interest organizations and institutions.

-At the first meeting in each calendar year, the Council elects a Chair and Vice Chair, the chairs and members of the Agenda and the Appointment Committees, and the at-large members of the Cochairs’ Coordinating Committee.
+The advice of the NPC is transmitted to the Secretary in the form of reports approved by the Council and is rendered to the government as a public service.
+The cost of providing this service is borne by voluntary contributions from the Council members.
+None of these funds are paid to or received from the federal government.
+The NPC conducts studies in response to specific requests originating from or approved by the Secretary of Energy.
+The Council does, however, reserve the right to decline to undertake any study requested of it by the Secretary if it determines the subject matter to be inappropriate for Council consideration.At the first meeting in each calendar year, the Council elects a Chair and Vice Chair, the chairs and members of the Agenda and the Appointment Committees, and the at-large members of the Cochairs’ Coordinating Committee.
 The function of the Agenda Committee is to review and make recommendations to the Council regarding requests from the Secretary of Energy for advice and information on specific subjects.
-The Appointment Committee advises the Chair of the Council in designating members of a committee to be responsible for developing and presenting a particular study to the Council for its consideration.
+The Appointment Committee advises the Chair of the Council in designating members of a committee to be responsible for conducting a particular study and developing and presenting a report to the Council for its consideration.
 Under the leadership of the NPC Chair and the Secretary of Energy, the Cochairs’ Coordinating Committee provides a flexible mechanism through which the leadership of the Council and the Department can jointly review the progress of ongoing studies and the industry resources allocated to them, as well as identify issues for possible future consideration by the Council.

 The origin of the National Petroleum Council stems from the experience of government/industry cooperation during World War II.
 The importance of petroleum to the war effort was cited by President Roosevelt in appointing Secretary of the Interior Harold L. Ickes as Petroleum Coordinator for Defense.
 Secretary Ickes in turn recognized the value of industry advice in the development of petroleum policies and appointed the Petroleum Industry War Council, whose charge was to:

-In May 1946, President Truman stated in a letter to the Secretary of the Interior that he had been impressed by the contribution made through industry/government cooperation to the success of the World War II petroleum program.
+In May 1946, President Truman stated in a letter to the Secretary of the Interior that he had been impressed by the contribution made through government/industry cooperation to the success of the World War II petroleum program.
 He felt that it would be beneficial if this close relationship were to be continued and suggested that the Secretary of the Interior establish an industry organization to advise the Secretary on oil and natural gas matters.
 On June 18, 1946, the Secretary of the Interior established the National Petroleum Council as the peacetime successor to the Petroleum Industry War Council.

-The procedures currently governing the preparation of Council reports are based on guidelines set forth in the Federal Advisory Committee Act of 1972, the NPC Articles of Organization as amended June 11, 1980, and on operational experience derived since the Council’s inception in 1946.
+The procedures currently governing the preparation of Council reports are based on guidelines set forth in the Federal Advisory Committee Act of 1972 and its implementing regulations, the NPC Articles of Organization as amended June 11, 1980 (see “Articles of Organization”), and on operational experience derived since the Council’s inception in 1946.

 A request for the Council to undertake a study must originate from or be approved by the Secretary of Energy and be in the form of an official request letter.
 Upon receipt, a request letter is reviewed by the Council’s Agenda Committee for recommendation as to whether the request is proper and advisable for Council consideration.
-This recommendation is then submitted to the Council, which decides whether to accept or reject the study request.
+This recommendation is then submitted to the Council, which decides whether to accept or decline the study request.

 Study Group Establishment

-To constitute a quorum for the transaction of business at a Council meeting, one-third of the membership must be present.
-One-half of the membership of a committee or subgroup must be in attendance in order to transact business at a meeting.
-Action at a Council, committee, or subgroup meeting is taken by a majority of members in attendance.
-Meetings are open to the public.
-Documents discussed or presented at a meeting are available for inspection and duplication at the NPC office by members of the public.
-The government representative in whose presence a meeting is conducted is authorized to adjourn a meeting whenever the representative considers adjournment to be in the public interest.
+The National Petroleum Council meets in Washington, D.C., at least once a year and Study Committees meet as necessary and in locations convenient to the committee membership.
+The time, place, and agenda of each Council and Study Committee meeting are determined by its respective chair, with the concurrence of the Department of Energy.To constitute a quorum for the transaction of business at a Council meeting, one-third of the membership must be present.
+One-half of the membership of a Study Committee must be in attendance in order to transact business at a meeting.
+Action at a Council or Study Committee meeting is taken by a majority of members in attendance.
+Council meetings are open to the public.
+Documents discussed or presented at a Council meeting and meeting minutes are available for inspection and duplication by members of the public at the NPC office, or electronically from DOE’s NPC webpage.
+The government representative in whose presence a Council or Committee meeting is conducted is authorized to adjourn a meeting whenever the representative considers adjournment to be in the public interest.

 The NPC maintains a small staff in Washington, D.C., headed by an Executive Director.
 The function of this staff is to assist in the coordination of study efforts and to provide administrative and logistical support to the preparation and distribution of Council studies.